containers/podman/docs/source/markdown/podman-push.1.md

 #### **--remove-signatures**

-Discard any pre-existing signatures in the image
+Discard any pre-existing signatures in the image.
+(Not available for remote commands)

 #### **--sign-by**=*key*

-Add a signature at the destination using the specified key
+Add a signature at the destination using the specified key.
+(Not available for remote commands)

 #### **--tls-verify**=*true|false*